 Drain Some Water

-If you have an above-ground pool, you’ll want to drain it until the water level is about six inches below the skimmer.
-If you have an in-ground pool, drain it until the water is level if roughly 12 inches below the skimmer.
+If you have an above-ground pool, you'll want to drain it until the water level is about six inches below the skimmer.
+If you have an in-ground pool, drain it until the water is level roughly 12 inches below the skimmer.

-Remove and Clean the Salt Generator
+Remove & Clean the Salt Generator

 Remove the salt cell, inspect its interior for scaly deposits, and use a high-pressure hose to clean it out well.
-If you prefer, you can use a plastic or wood scraper to remove those deposits out instead.
-Whatever you do, DO NOT use a metal tool to scrape away scaly buildup on the unit’s generator plates, and don’t use excessive force, either.
+If you prefer, you can use a plastic or wood scraper to remove those deposits instead.
+Whatever you do, DO NOT use a metal tool to scrape away scaly buildup on the unit's generator plates, and don't use excessive force, either.
 You could end up damaging your equipment if you do.

 Blow Out the Lines